Thoughts on the software industry

 AI-enhanced development makes me more ambitious with my projects

 In Jiro Dreams of Sushi, the new staff starts from cooking rice perfectly first and perfecting roasted seaweed before moving on to preparing an egg sushi and then graduating to fish.
-It's not grunt work.
-It's how new engineers learn the ropes and gain experience doing low risk work; it's part of the learning process that only feels like grunt work to a senior dev.

 2023-03-31T16:58:08.729143Z